caktus/chippy/README.md

 ### Set up docker registry

-* These steps only needs to be done once.
+* These steps only need to be done once.
 We'll use the same repository for staging and production images:

 ```